 Introduction This section sets out the meetings you will need to have and letters you need to send to Group Two employees.
 For Group One employees, you should continue to follow the steps in the main process in Section 9 above.
 Care should be taken to ensure that employees are correctly categorised as Group Two and that any continuous service (for example in other schools with the same employer) has been properly counted.
-Education Personnel Services can provide advice to ensure the staff grouping is correct.
+Zurich Employee Support can provide advice to ensure the staff grouping is correct.

-Group Two employeesYou must meet with each affected employee to confirm their understanding of their contractual position and to discuss the steps that will now need to be taken.
+Group Two employees with more than two years' continuous service with employer at date contract will end You must meet with each affected employee to confirm their understanding of their contractual position and to discuss the steps that will now need to be taken.
 The employee must be given the right to be accompanied by a professional association or trade union representative or work colleague of their choice.
 They should be given at least seven working days' notice of the meeting, using model letter T in the restructure and redundancy toolkit to arrange the meeting.